brodjj/brodjj.github.io/_posts/2026-02-27-ai-safety-applying-industrial-guardrails.md

 ### Healthcare: Where "hallucination" means "potentially fatal medical advice"

-AI diagnostic systems hallucinate false medical information at rates between 8% and 20%.
+According to a review by BHM Healthcare Solutions drawing on studies published in JAMA Otolaryngology and JMIR Medical Informatics, AI diagnostic systems hallucinate false medical information at rates between 8% and 20%.
 One system incorrectly tagged benign nodules as cancerous 12% of the time, leading to unnecessary surgeries.
 AI-generated patient summaries have included fabricated symptoms and treatments.

 If a medical device company released a diagnostic tool with a 12% false positive rate for cancer, they'd be sued into a fine powder.
 But when it's AI, we call it a "hallucination" like it's some quirky personality trait instead of potentially deadly misinformation.

-### Legal: ChatGPT Invents Case Law, Lawyers Somehow Don't Notice
+### Legal: LLM Invents Case Law, Lawyers Somehow Don't Notice

 Multiple lawyers have submitted court filings based on AI-generated legal research featuring completely made-up case citations.
 In the Gauthier v.
-Goodyear Tire case (2024), a lawyer in the States used ChatGPT for research and filed briefs citing cases that literally do not exist, complete with fabricated quotations.
+Goodyear Tire case (2024), a lawyer in the States used an LLM tool for research and filed briefs citing cases that literally do not exist, complete with fabricated quotations.
 The judge noted, with what I imagine was superhuman restraint, that submitting fake precedents to a court "causes significant harm to the legal system."

 You know what we used to call it when lawyers submitted fabricated evidence to courts?
-Fraud.
+Professional misconduct.
 But now it's just "oopsie, the AI did a whoopsie."

 ### Housing: Discrimination at Scale, Now Automated!